BryceVandegrift/website/content/software.md

 ### Shell

-For my shell, I use [yash](https://magicant.github.io/yash/) which is minimal shell that aims to be maximally POSIX compliant.
-For the longest time I have used zsh as my main shell, however I have decided to switch to yash since it is simpler, faster, and more portable than zsh.
-Despite this, yash still remains user-friendly and has things like command suggestions and advanced command completion.
-I found that zsh is a bit too bloated for me and has caused a few problems in the past that yash solves.
+For my shell, I just use [Bash](https://www.gnu.org/software/bash/) which is usually the default shell for most Linux distributions.
+It's a good shell for interacting with the command line while not being *too* complicated like zsh or some other shells.
+It has completions and is pretty extensible.
+I've experimented with other shells in the past, but Bash seems to be tried and true for me.

 ### Text/Code Editor